szczyglis-dev/py-gpt/README.md

 ## Built-in models

-PyGPT has built-in support for models (as of 2025-07-26):
+PyGPT has a preconfigured list of models (as of 2025-07-26):

 - `bielik-11b-v2.3-instruct:Q4_K_M` (Ollama)
 - `chatgpt-4o-latest` (OpenAI)